AdamWojcicki1991/MyInstagram-Backend/README.md

 # MyInstagram-Backend

-This project was generated with java jdk-11.0.7 LTS version Spring Boot WEB
+This project was generated with java jdk-11.0.7 LTS version with Spring Boot WEB

-Backend application is ready and you can easily test it by swagger-io that is implemented in Backend project on endpoint:
+Backend application is ready and you can easily test it using swagger-io that is implemented in Backend project on an
+endpoint:

 http://localhost:8080/swagger-ui.html